I-am-PUID-0/DUMB_docs/docs/api/index.md

 - **Scalar (ReDoc-style) Docs**
   Accessible at:
   `http://<host>:<port>/scalar`
-  A clean, read-only view of the full OpenAPI schema for the DMB API.
+  A clean, read-only view of the full OpenAPI schema for the DUMB API.

-These are helpful for development, debugging, and integrating external systems with DMB.
+These are helpful for development, debugging, and integrating external systems with DUMB.

 ---

 ## 📚 Next Steps
-Click on any of the modules in the sidebar to explore endpoint structure, usage examples, and development guidelines for extending the DMB API:
+Click on any of the modules in the sidebar to explore endpoint structure, usage examples, and development guidelines for extending the DUMB API:

 - [Health Check](health.md)
 - [Logs](logs.md)